gertingold/tools4scicomp/manuscript/numpy.rst

    >>> np.linspace(1, 2, 11)
    array([1. , 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 2. ])

-A common mistake is to assume that the last argument gives the number of intervalls which, however, is not the case.
+A common mistake is to assume that the last argument gives the number of intervals which, however, is not the case.
 Thus, there is some danger that one is off by one in the last argument.
 Sometimes it is useful to ask for the stepwidth::